-Since taking office, Lynn has saved taxpayers over \$150 million by proactively managing state debt.
+In her first term, Lynn saved taxpayers over \$69 million by being proactive in the way we manage state debt.
 She led the effort to reorganize MPACT, one of Mississippi's two 529 college savings programs, to make it more financially sound for savers and cost-neutral to taxpayers.
-She has also helped return over \$93 million in unclaimed property to its rightful owners.
-In addition, Lynn established the TEAM (Treasurer's Education About Money) initiative.
-This public-private partnership, in its first four years, has brought financial education to 95,000 students in over 300 schools and trained more than 1,400 teachers in personal finance, all at no cost to the schools, the teachers, or the students.
+She also helped to return over \$41 million in unclaimed property to its rightful owners.
+And, Lynn established the TEAM (Treasurer's Education About Money) initiative.
+This public-private partnership, in its first two years, has brought financial education to 48,000 students in over 300 schools and trained 800 teachers in personal finance, all at no cost to the schools, the teachers, or the students.